* Facebook gains after announcing changes to privacy settings

 “It’s enough to get some short covering, but as far as pouring in, most investors will wait until the dust settles.”

-The broader markets have also suffered this month on a back-and-forth between the United States and China on tariffs and fears of rising interest rates.
+Broader markets have suffered this month on a back-and-forth between the United States and China on tariffs and fears of rising interest rates.
 The main indexes are on track for their worst month since January 2016.

 Comments from top officials in the United States and China had given a sense that both the countries would negotiate over President Donald Trump’s move to impose tariffs on Chinese goods.